anhkhoa706/python-for-dl-homework/README.md

 # Python for Deep Learning - Homework Repository

-Welcome to the **Python for DL (Deep Learning)** course homework repository!
-This repo is organized week-by-week to showcase projects and hands-on exercises built throughout the course.
+Welcome to the **Python for Deep Learning (DL)** course homework repository!
+This repository is organized week-by-week to showcase projects and hands-on exercises developed throughout the course.

 ---

 ## 📅 Weekly Homework Overview

-### Week 01–02: Maze Game
+### 📘 Week 01–02: Maze Game
 A Python-based interactive **Maze Game** built with Tkinter.
 - Procedural maze generation
 - Manual or auto-solve navigation
-- UI with arrow-key support
+- GUI with arrow-key support
-- 👉 See: `week01-02/README.md`
+- 📄 See: `week01-02/README.md`

 ---

-### Week 03: Real Estate Price Prediction
+### 🏠 Week 03: Real Estate Price Prediction
-A linear regression model built with **PyTorch** to predict housing prices using features such as property age, area, and distance to the city center.
+A linear regression model using **PyTorch** to predict housing prices based on features such as property age, area, and distance to the city center.
-- Trained with Stochastic Gradient Descent
+- Trained using stochastic gradient descent
 - Includes training curve and MAPE evaluation
-- 👉 See: `week03/README.md`
+- 📄 See: `week03/README.md`

 ---

-### Week 04: Perceptron Implementation
+### 🧠 Week 04: Perceptron Implementation
-Implementation of a **simple Perceptron** using:
+Implementation of a **simple perceptron** using:
-- ✅ `scikit-learn` for quick baseline
+- `scikit-learn` for baseline experimentation
-- 🔧 `PyTorch` for custom hands-on model
+- `PyTorch` for custom hands-on model
 - Comparison of normalization, loss curves, and confusion matrices
-- 👉 See: `week04/README.md`
+- 📄 See: `week04/README.md`

-### Week 06: CNN Improvements Across Datasets
-Enhanced a **convolutional neural network** and applied it to MNIST, FashionMNIST, KMNIST, and EMNIST.
-- ✅ Upgraded architecture with multiple conv layers, batch norm, and dropout
-- 📊 Visualized training/validation metrics and misclassifications using TensorBoard
-- 👉 See: `week06/README.md`
 ---

+### 🌀 Week 06: CNN Improvements Across Datasets
+Enhanced a **convolutional neural network (CNN)** and applied it to MNIST, FashionMNIST, and EMNIST datasets.
+- Improved architecture with multiple convolutional layers, batch normalization, and dropout
+- Training/validation metrics and misclassified samples visualized using TensorBoard
+- 📄 See: `week06/README.md`

+---

+### ⚡ Week 08: Lightweight CNN Model
+Developed a **lightweight CNN architecture** and applied it to MNIST, FashionMNIST, KMNIST, and EMNIST.
+- Utilized depthwise separable convolutions and Squeeze-and-Excitation blocks
+- Incorporated data augmentation, learning rate scheduling, and early stopping
+- Configured `num_workers` for efficient data loading during GPU training
+- Visualized model performance and misclassifications via TensorBoard
+- 📄 See: `week08/README.md`

+---

-## 🧰 How to Use
+## 🚀 How to Use

 1. Clone the repository:
 ```bash